What is Ozempic?

 Nick Stucky, MD, PhD:

-- Notes that GLP-1 medications have revolutionized treatment for type 2 diabetes and obesity.
+- Notes that GLP-1 drugs have changed treatment for Type 2 diabetes and obesity.

 Tyler Gluckman, MD, MHA:

-- Highlights the need for timely data to inform patient care.
+- Calls for timely data to guide patient care.

 Disclaimer: This blog post is intended for educational purposes only and should not be taken as medical advice.
 Always consult your healthcare provider for personal health concerns.